nadeemorrie/templatepattern/README.md

 ## Template Design Pattern
-Demonstrate the template design pattern in php.
+Demonstrate the Template design pattern in php for a Sub Sandwich shop.

+### More Info
+You will find two folders namely "correctway" or "wrongway". correctway folder = Code written with the Template pattern. wrongway folder = Code written with no pattern.

 ##